quangrau/flutter_kid_starter/README.md

 # Flutter Kid Starter

 This is my very first Flutter app.
-During the COVID-19 situation where all workplaces and schools were closures.
+During the COVID-19 situation where all workplaces and schools were closed.
 My kids were switch to home-based learning, and so do I... but with Flutter :)

 ## Screenshots